Random walks with local memory: A native environment for random walk with local memory

-Note that, by Wilson's method (Section \ref{subsection: Wilson recurrent} and Section \ref{subsection: Wilson transient}), the random subgraph sampled from $\arrow{\wsf}_r$ has exactly one outgoing edge for every $x \in V \setminus \{r\}$ and no outgoing edge for $r$.
-Hence the random subgraph sampled from $\arrow{\wsf}_r^+$ has exactly one outgoing edge for every vertex of $G$, and by the correspondence in Remark~\ref{remark: rotor configurations dual} it defines a rotor configuration of $G$.
+Note that $\arrow{\wsf}^+_{\id}$ is indeed a probability distribution on rotor configurations of $G$.
+This is because, by Wilson's method (see \S\ref{subsection: Wilson recurrent} and \S\ref{subsection: Wilson transient}), the random subgraph sampled from $\arrow{\wsf}_{\id}$ has exactly one outgoing edge for every $x \in V \setminus \{\id\}$ and no outgoing edge for $\id$.
+Hence the random subgraph sampled from $\arrow{\wsf}_{\id}^+$ has exactly one outgoing edge for every vertex, and by Remark~\ref{remark: rotor configurations dual} it defines a rotor configuration of $G$.

-We are now ready to present the main result of this section. \begin{theorem} For any RWLM with transitive mechanism on a weighted Cayley graph $(G,c)$, the environment $\arrow{\wsf}^+_{\id}(G,c)$ is a native environment. \end{theorem}